Hotkeys & Shortcuts

 Global hotkeys

-Swift To-Do List has two global hotkeys that can be configured in Options.
+Swift To-Do List has three global hotkeys that can be configured in Options.
 By default, they are:

 Control + Alt + A - The global hotkey to add a new task